rajkothari634/rajkothari634/README.md

 ### Hi there 👋
 I am Raj Kothari, Software Engineer at BrightChamps.
-I am a passionate developer skilled in MERN, Machine Learning, and Mobile app development and love to work with javascript and its framework.
-I use Java for competitive programming.
-I use other programming languages like PHP, C/C++, python, Octave/MATLAB, etc. I am graduated from National Institute of Technology, Patna, B. Tech in Computer Science and Engineering.
-I love reading about new technologies.
+As an experienced FullStack developer with 2 years of full-time SDE experience, I specialize in Backend development and System Design - crafting robust & scalable solutions.
+I am a passionate developer skilled in MERN, SpringBoot, Mobile app development and love to work with javascript and its framework.
+I programming languages like JAVA, PHP, C/C++, python, Octave/MATLAB, etc. I am graduated from National Institute of Technology, Patna, B. Tech in Computer Science and Engineering.
+I love learning about new technologies.

 😄 Pronouns: He/Him